redhat-developer/odo/docs/website/docs/command-reference/describe-component.md

 - supported odo features, indicating if the Devfile defines necessary information to run `odo dev`, `odo dev --debug` and `odo deploy`
 - the list of container components,
 - the list of Kubernetes components.
+- the list of forwarded ports if the component is running in Dev mode.

 The command also displays if the component is currently running in the cluster on Dev and/or Deploy mode.